informalsystems/modelator/.changelog/unreleased/test/1-improved-ci.md

-CI Workflow matrix for Windows, MacOS and Linux.
+CI Workflow matrix for Windows, MacOS, and Linux.